-Prevention: Vaccinate children against hepatitis B as part of routine childhood immunizations, as well as adults at increased risk for infection.
+Prevention: Vaccinate children against hepatitis B as part of routine childhood immunizations.
+Also vaccinate adults at increased risk for infection.
 All pregnant women should be screened for HBV carriage, and children of carriers should be treated promptly with post-exposure prophylaxis of vaccine and hepatitis B immune globulin.
 Practice safe sex and avoid use of illicit injection drugs.
 Avoid exposure to contaminated blood and body fluids.

-840 reports per year.
-Acute HBV cases reported in King County and nationally have been declining since the 1980s.
+declining since the 1980s.
 The decrease in the number of cases is attributed primarily to increasing use of hepatitis B vaccine and human immunodeficiency virus (HIV) prevention efforts among high-risk populations.